marcboudreau/hvc/SPECIFICATION.md

 ## `copies[*].mount-point`

 Use the `copies[*].mount-point` key to specify the path where the KV Secrets Engine of the target secret is mounted.
+If this key is not provided, the *mount-point* is assumed to be `kv`.

 ## `copies[*].path`